DavidRC-Projects/ClearRecords/README.md

 The following are explicitly **not** included in the MVP:

-- ❌ Machine learning or AI-based clinical analysis or judgment
+- Machine learning or AI-based clinical analysis or judgment
-- ❌ Practitioner comparison or ranking
+- Practitioner comparison or ranking
-- ❌ Integration with EPR systems
+- Integration with EPR systems
-- ❌ Multi-profession support (physiotherapy only for MVP)
+- Multi-profession support (physiotherapy only for MVP)
-- ❌ Aggregate analytics dashboard
+- Aggregate analytics dashboard
-- ❌ Clinical decision support
+- Clinical decision support
-- ❌ Patient risk assessment
+- Patient risk assessment
-- ❌ Fitness-to-practise indicators
+- Fitness-to-practise indicators

 **Note:** Document intelligence/OCR for photo-to-text conversion is **in scope** as it is required for processing photo uploads.
 This is distinct from ML-based clinical analysis, which remains out of scope.

----

-## Status

-**Concept & Planning Stage** - User stories defined, ready for development prioritisation.

----

 *"Better record keeping.
 Fewer fitness-to-practise cases.
 Clearer, defensible documentation.
 Consistent standards across registrants."*